Mercury Web Templates

 - Specs for each content module and how to update it

-Visit the GitLab Repository via the Brand Center to download template files and access documentation.
+The template theme files and documentation can be access on this page.
 For brand questions, please contact SCM.
 For technical questions, please contact UFIT Web Services.

-Note: Each unit is responsible for setting up their own instance of the template – this particularly applies to those who opt to use the HTML files only or for those who opt to use WordPress in a single site instance.
+Note: Each unit is responsible for setting up their own instance of the Mercury theme– this particularly applies to those who opt to use the HTML files only or for those who opt to use WordPress in a single site instance.

-If a marketing agency/vendor is setting up the template for a UF client, the UF client is responsible for downloading the template files and documentation and sending that to the vendor.
+If a marketing agency/vendor is setting up the template for a UF client, the UF client is responsible for downloading the template files and documentation and sharing them with the vendor.

 It is not encouraged to modify templates so as not to disrupt brand continuity.